 4. The piano performance wasn’t in the script.

 Originally, Holliday and Lemmon’s piano sing-a-long wasn’t in the script.
 The bit came thanks to a delay in shooting.
 While the two actors were waiting on set, Holliday found a piano, and the two started having fun singing and playing.
 Director George Cukor saw how natural they were and decided to add it to the film.

 5. Lemmon snuck an idea in.

-Coming from a theater background, it took Jack Lemmon a bit to get used to Cukor’s multiple-take style and to play the character with less stage technique.
-Unsure how the director would respond to his idea, Lemmon decided to just try it when they were filming.
-Originally, his character got upset with Holiday, waited a second, and then confirmed their date.
-Instead, he decided to exit, slamming the door, only to pop back a few moments later to confirm the date.
-When the time came to do it, the funny bit seemed like an improvisation, and it was kept in.
+Coming from a theater background, it took Jack Lemmon a bit to get used to Cukor’s multiple-take style.
+He also had to tone down his theatrical approach when performing for the camera.
+While working on one scene, Lemmon got a new idea that he thought would be funnier than the script.
+Unsure how the director would respond to it, Lemmon decided to just try it.
+Originally, his character got upset with Holiday, waited a second, and then confirmed their upcoming date.
+Instead, he decided to exit, slamming the door, only to pop back inside a few moments later to confirm the date.
+When the time came to do it, the funny bit seemed like an improvisation, and Cukor decided to keep it.